Diyckstra/terraform-provider-deyckstra/website/docs/d/availability_zone.md

 layout: "aws"
 page_title: "aws_availability_zone"
 description: |-
-    Provides details about a specific availability zone
+    Provides information about a specific availability zone.
 ---

 # Data Source: aws_availability_zone

-`aws_availability_zone` provides details about a specific availability zone (AZ).
+Provides information about a specific availability zone (AZ).

 This is different from the [`aws_availability_zones`](availability_zones.md) (plural) data source, which provides a list of the available zones.